John Lindsay (Royal Navy officer)

 He and his wife had no children together, but he was known to have three illegitimate children, including two daughters and a son, each by different women.
 One was Dido Elizabeth Belle, a mixed-race daughter born into slavery in 1761 in the West Indies.
 He entrusted the girl to his maternal uncle William Murray, 1st Earl of Mansfield to raise free in England.
 Murray served as Lord Chief Justice, ruling on cases important to the abolition of slavery.
-Belle was educated, married, and inherited money from Murray.
+Belle was educated by and inherited money from Murray.

-Family
+Early life

 He was born John Lindsay in 1737 to Sir Alexander Lindsay, 3rd Baronet of Evelix (near Dornoch in Easter Ross) and Amelia Murray, daughter of David Murray, 5th Viscount of Stormont.
 His mother was sister to William Murray, 1st Earl of Mansfield.
-Lindsay was educated as an aristocrat.

 His sister Margaret Lindsay was tutored in painting by Allan Ramsay.
 In 1752 she eloped and married him as his second wife.
 Her parents became alienated from her by the marriage, which they disapproved.
 Her brother John remained loyal to her until her death in 1782.